Pacific Stage Lines Bus No. 63 1937 Hayes-Anderson PCT-32 “Teardrop”

 Horizon Coach Lines (Vancouver) Bus No. 101 1947 Canadian Car-Brill IC-41 (No longer owned)

 Canadian Car & Foundry licensed this design from American Car & Foundry in the early post-World War II period.
 As the company’s most popular post-war intercity coach, they were often seen throughout North America.
 Our example was built in 1947 by the Canadian company but is virtually identical to its U.S. cousins.
 It provided Pacific Stage Lines’ front line service as #228, and later #6228, until the arrival of MCI Coaches in the early ’60s.
 It was then sold to Horizon Coach Lines and renumbered #101, serving them as a charter bus until the late ’70s or early ’80s.
 After its retirement, it was neglected and left to sit outside, falling into a state of disrepair.
 We acquired it in 2006 with the intention to restore it to operating condition, but decades of neglect had taken their toll on the coach and caused severe structural damage.
-We may need to find it a new home as a result, but one thing is clear: we’re trying our best to keep it away from the scrapper.
+Update: In October, 2020 #6228 (#101) left (on a truck) for a journey to New York State.
+It was purchased by an enthusiast as a “parts bus” for his own ACF/Brill coach.
+Though not the fate we would have wished, it was the best we could have hoped for.
+The Transit Museum Society did not have the resources (financial and otherwise) to restore the coach.

 BC Hydro Transit Bus No. 2416 1954 Canadian-Car Brill T48A